Polynomial Poisson Algebras and Superintegrable Systems from Cartan centralisers of Types $B_3$, $C_3$ and $D_3$: Explicit generators for and Bn, Cn and Dn Cartan centralisers

-In this paragraph, we find the explicit expression of the generators in $U(B_n)^\mathfrak{h}$.
-Define the partition of indices by Those ordered sets in $\eqref{eq:indices}$ will help us to distinguish the positive or negative roots that appear in $S_n$-span.
+Define the partition of indices by These ordered sets in \eqref{eq:indices} help us distinguish the positive or negative roots that appear in the $S_n$-span.
 Using the properties of the root system, it is easy to observe the following facts: